We recognise the importance of supporting family, carers and support networks when a participant dies.

 What to expect from us

-The Bereavement support team member will work with you to close off any NDIS relevant matters and answer any questions you may have.
+The Bereavement support team member will work with you to resolve any outstanding NDIS matters, including stopping any NDIS funded supports and services, as well as answer any questions you may have.

-In some cases, we may need more information to confirm the participants passing, we will talk to you more about this if we need to.
+In some cases, we may need more information to confirm the participant’s passing.
+If we do, we will let you know what we need.

 Links for further help

-Services Australia have put together some key information for what do when someone close to you dies.
+Services Australia has put together some key information for what do when someone close to you dies.
 This information can be found at Services Australia Death and Bereavement information .

 To access confidential counselling services 24 hours, 7 days a week, call: